 Forwarding.
-It is important for administrative purposes that each student leaves a forwarding address at the post office for FWT and summer forwarding of mail.
+It is important for administrative purposes that each student leaves a forwarding address at the Post Office for FWT and summer forwarding of mail.
+During FWT and summer months all first class mail will be forwarded to the student's address.
+Students may visit www.usps.com to change addresses.

 Bulletin Board.
-There is a bulletin board across from the post office station where administrative announcements, campus activities, and student notices, such as ride offerings and items for sale, may be posted.
+There is a bulletin board across from the Post Office station where administrative announcements, campus activities, and student notices, such as ride offerings and items for sale, may be posted.